-A student must declare a major upon entering IAIA.
+A double major can be earned when both majors do not lead to the same degree name (BA or BFA).
 A major at IAIA is an intensive program of study which needs to be carefully planned under the supervision and guidance of an Academic Advisor.
 Careful planning and coordination with an Advisor assists students in completing their degrees in a timely manner, i.e. four semesters for an Associate Degree or within eight semesters for a Bachelor's Degree.
 Students are required to work closely with their advisors to plan their major area of study.
 If a student is unsure of their major area of interest, they may decide later to change their major (see Change of Major below).